apostrophecms/docs/docs/reference/api/pages.md

 **Authentication required.**

-This API route **permanently deletes the page database document**.
-Moving pieces to the trash in the Apostrophe user interface or [using a PATCH request](#moving-pages-to-the-trash) do not permanently delete database documents and are typically better options.
+This API route **Permanently deletes the page database document**.
+Moving pieces to the trash in the Apostrophe user interface or [using a `PATCH` request](#moving-pages-to-the-trash) do not permanently delete database documents and should be considered.

-DELETE requests will be rejected if:
+`DELETE` requests will be rejected if:
-- the `_id` matches the draft mode of a page that has an existing published mode document, or
+- the `_id` matches the draft mode of a page that has an existing published mode document
-- the `_id` matches the home page (`slug: '/'`), or
+- the `_id` matches the home page (`slug: '/'`)
 - the `_id` matches a page that has sub-pages, or "children," in the page tree structure.
-You must delete child pages first.
+You must delete child pages first

 ### Query parameters